Vessel Reinforcement Learning

 AirSim Settings

-Ensure your settings.json includes proper vessel configuration:
+Ensure your settings.json includes proper vessel and sensor configuration for RL training:

 "SimMode": "Vessel",